taytayfujif/fortune-cookie-generator/README.md

 Feel free to have fun with this, and there are lots of ways to stretch in this assignment.
 If done right, this could be a fun portfolio piece.

+## Objective
+To create a simple working application accessing **HTML Elements** with the DOM and using **JavaScript Logic** and **Events** to create a button on a web page and when the user clicks on that button, they will receive a visual indicator that they clicked the button.

+## Prerequisites
+In order to complete this project students must have the following:
+- Basic understanding of HTML structures and HTML attributes.
+- Basic understanding of JavaScript and DOM.

 ## Your Challenge
 To complete the base level of this assignment, you must fulfill the following
 requirements: